Foraging Tuition and Private Bookings

 To really learn and gain the confidence to identify edible species it is extremely useful to go out in the field with an expert.
 No guide book, no matter how good, can give you that 100% certainty of identification that will allow you to eat and enjoy wild foods.
 The very best way of gaining confidence is to book Mark for foraging instruction tailored to your own needs.
 Its a great fun way to spend time in the outdoors with family and friends too!
 And as Mark is Scotland’s only full-time foraging tutor, you know you will get the very best learning experience.

 Sessions or whole days can be tailored to your interests and location.
 Perhaps you are fascinated by fungi, or want to learn how to unearth spoot clams.
-Maybe you’d like a celebratory day with friends followed by a wild food feast.
+Maybe you’d like a celebratory day with friends followed by a wild food feast and foraged cocktails.
 Often there will be a host of delicious ‘weeds’ up your lane that you have been ignoring for years!

 If you book Mark for an afternoon or a day and let him know where you are and what interests you, he can recce your area before hand and ensure that you get most out of your session.
 If you want to learn about things that don’t grow in your area, he can advise on a good place for the foray.
 Or just say what sort of day you want and let Mark suggest some options.